groton-school/myschoolapp-reporting/README.md

 npx msar snapshot -u "$(op item get $OP_ITEM --fields username)" -p "$(op item get $OP_ITEM --fields password --reveal)" --sso "entra-id" https://groton.myschoolapp.com/app/faculty#academicclass/97551579/0/bulletinboard
 ```

-The only single sign-on/multifactor authentication interaction that is currently scripted is Entra ID.
+The only single sign-on/multi-factor authentication interaction that is currently scripted is Entra ID (for my personal convenience).
 All other sign-ons and MFA interaction will require running the app _not_ in headless mode (as it is by default, or by invoking it with the `--no-headless` flag) to allow for an interactive login.